 |Access||• You can manage your account at any branch or agency office, by post or online (if registered with our ‘My Accounts’ service)|

 Additional Product Information

 • Minimum opening investment is £100 (£10 if under 18)

 • Maximum investment balance is £500,000

-• You can add to your savings at any time by cash or cheque.
+• You can add to your savings at any time by cash, cheque or standing order.

 *Please note that the Affinity Partners are offered through a pre-existing agreement with the Society.
 Customers cannot nominate their own organisation to support.

 Opening and Managing Your Account